SpinaCMS/Spina/docs/v2/0_introduction.md

 Spina is a content management system (CMS) that focuses on ease of use.
 We believe that managing content should not involve HTML, CSS or configuration.

+*Looking for docs for v1?
+[You can find here them on Github](https://github.com/Bramjetten/Spina/tree/attrjson/docs/v1)*

 You as a designer, developer or all-round maker decide how your new website looks and feels.
 Clients who use Spina can then simply add their content without messing up your work.
 This means better looking websites and fewer requests from clients!

 Explaining why it works so well is hard, so it's probably best to show you: